 The severe acute respiratory syndrome coronavirus 2 coronavirus disease 2019 (COVID-19) pandemic will undoubtedly have dramatic effects throughout the world, with more than a hundred million people infected and 2 million casualties at the time of this article.
-Approximately 80% of individuals had mild-to-moderate disease, 15% had severe disease, and 5% had critical illness.
-The disease can cause major alveolar damage that results in hypoxemic acute respiratory failure, which requires mechanical ventilation in a high proportion of patients.
-The long-term physical, psychologic, and cognitive impairment of survivors of COVID-19 associated pneumonia is not completely clear.
+Approximately 80% of individuals had mild-to-moderate disease, 15% had severe disease, and 5% had critical illness.2 The disease can cause major alveolar damage that results in hypoxemic acute respiratory failure, which requires mechanical ventilation in a high proportion of patients.3 The long-term physical, psychologic, and cognitive impairment of survivors of COVID-19 associated pneumonia is not completely clear.
 4,5 A high prevalence of muscle weakness and impairment in physical performance has been observed in hospitalized individuals recovering from COVID-19 without any previous motor limitation.

 Furthermore, in individuals who required ICU admission, muscle impairment could be related, among other factors, to systemic inflammation, mechanical ventilation, sedation, and prolonged bed rest.
-All these conditions may result in reduced exercise capacity.
-Furthermore, individuals recovering from COVID-19 may present a dissociation between the level of rest and exercise oxygen saturation, and subjective symptoms such as dyspnea and fatigue.
-Also, individuals with advanced COPD or interstitial lung diseases (ILD) may have severe exertional breathlessness, reduction in exercise capacity, and daily physical activity worsening over time, with important clinical consequences, including increased mortality.8,9 The prevalence of exerciseinduced desaturation among individuals with COPD or ILD varies according to the selected study population and disease severity and is an important prognostic factor for both populations.
+6 All these conditions may result in reduced exercise capacity.
+Furthermore, individuals recovering from COVID-19 may present a dissociation between the level of rest and exercise oxygen saturation, and subjective symptoms such as dyspnea and fatigue.7 Also, individuals with advanced COPD or interstitial lung diseases (ILD) may have severe exertional breathlessness, reduction in exercise capacity, and daily physical activity worsening over time, with important clinical consequences, including increased mortality.8,9 The prevalence of exerciseinduced desaturation among individuals with COPD or ILD varies according to the selected study population and disease severity10 and is an important prognostic factor for both populations.
+11,12 desaturation, namely COPD and ILD.
+Therefore, this study aimed to evaluate lung function, exercise capacity, and symptoms in these individuals compared with those with ILD and COPD, normoxemic at rest, and with exercise-induced desaturation.